Satyadarshin/RocketScienceAborted/README.md

 This is not a production-oriented project.
 Be aware that I've consciously used techniques that may not work, or work as expected, in older browsers, especially Internet Explorer.

+**Normalize.css**
+[Normalize.css](http://necolas.github.io/normalize.css/)  makes browsers render all elements more consistently and in line with modern standards.
+It precisely targets only the styles that need normalizing.